N-Joy (Bulgarian radio station)

 Radio N-JOY is a Bulgarian radio station, launched in 2006.
-It is the main radio of BTV Media Group owned by Central European Media Enterprises, which is owned by WarnerMedia/AT&T (75%).
-It broadcasts music (new pop, rock and dance music), news, games and discussion to twenty-one towns and cities in Bulgaria, and is receivable across Europe via satellite.
+It is the main radio station of BTV Media Group owned by Central European Media Enterprises, a subsidiary of PPF Group N.V.
+It broadcasts music (new pop, rock and dance music), news, games and discussion to 21 towns and cities in Bulgaria,and is receivable across Europe via satellite.